Classic Anti-Patterns During Scrum Events

 • Team members, are not being able to clearly articulate/express themselves

-• Monologues, arguing, disrespect, excessive feedback, loss of focus and orientation
+• Some people are overly talkative; others very silent.
+Monologues, arguing, disrespect, excessive feedback, loss of focus and orientation

 During Sprint Planning